humhub/humhub/protected/humhub/docs/guide/developer/content.md

 Each container is assigned with an unique `guid`, which beside others is used in controllers to identify the context of its actions.

-The `ContentContainerActiveRecord` of a content can be accessed as follows
+The `ContentContainerActiveRecord` can be accessed as follows:

 ```php
 $news = News::findOne(['id' => $id]);